Integrations

 app/views/theme/sections/hero/hero_01.html.erb

-Alright, it's looking good.
-Let's change the sample data before we see the section in action in the editor.
-Change the sample data at the bottom of the app/theme/sections/hero/hero_01.yml file:
+Now update the sample data before opening the section in the editor.
+Edit the sample block at the bottom of app/theme/sections/hero/hero_01.yml:

 app/theme/sections/hero/hero_01.yml